saha-trideep/Regression-Model-App-Streamlit/README.md

-# Regression-Model-App-Streamlit
-## Breast Cancer Diagnosis App
+# Breast Cancer Diagnosis App
----

 ## OverView
----
 Hey there!
 So, I recently built my first project – the Breast Cancer Diagnosis app! 🚀 I created it with the help of some awesome tutorials on YouTube.
 The app is like a cool virtual assistant for medical professional, helping them figure out if a breast lump is something to worry about or not.

 Here's the gist: you input some measurements, and the app uses fancy machine learning tricks to predict if the lump is harmless or might need some attention.
 It even shows a radar chart with the data and tells you the chances of it being either good or not-so-great.